In this guide we’ll look at the best staple gun.

 The Tacwise A7116V Upholstery Air Staple Gun is the perfect tool for serious professional use and is recommended by many professional upholsterers.

-This air gun is easy to use and powers through upholstery jobs with ease.
-It really reduces the strain in comparison with a manual stapler.
-The rubberized grip also makes it comfortable to use for long periods.
+This Tacwise air gun is easy to use and powers through upholstery jobs with ease.
+It certainly reduces the strain when compared to a manual stapler.
+The rubberised grip also makes it comfortable to use for long periods.

-This is a powerful air staple gun that is ideal for all upholstery applications.
+This is a powerful air staple gun and can be considered one of the best staple guns for upholstery applications.

 Staple Gun Buyer’s Guide

-When choosing a staple gun your first consideration should be picking one that is sturdy enough to do the job.
-Select one that has an all-steel construction that is hard-wearing and durable.
+When choosing a staple gun (or stapler gun) your first consideration should be picking one that is sturdy enough to do the job.
+Select one that has an all-steel construction and is hard-wearing and durable.

 You should also consider the mechanism of the staple gun.
-They can be manual, electric, cordless or air powered.
-For occasional jobs, a manual stapler will be fine.
-However, if you use your stapler a lot then an electric or air powered one will reduce the strain on your hands.
+It can be manual, electric, cordless or air powered.
+For occasional jobs, a manual stapler gun will be fine.
+However, if you use your stapler a lot then an electric or air powered staple gun will reduce the strain on your hands.